softworkz/embyuserwiki/Passwords.md

 ![](images/server/users11.png)

-**Note**: Guest passwords are managed by Media Browser Connect and can only be changed by the user themselves.
+**Note**: Guest passwords are managed by Emby Connect and can only be changed by the user themselves.

 ## Pin Code